jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (6) No alteration pursuant to this section shall be made to the roll for a district in the period beginning on the day after polling day and ending on the day after the day of the return of the writ.

 ### 99 Notice of alterations to roll
-(1) Where, pursuant to any of the provisions of paragraphs (c) to (i) of section 98(1), the name of a person is removed from the roll, the Electoral Commission must, in accordance with subsection (3) or subsection (4), deliver or send to that person, notice in writing of the removal of that person’s name from the roll.
+(1) If the name of a person is removed from the roll under any of the provisions in section 98(1)﻿(d) to (i), the Electoral Commission must, in accordance with subsection (3) or (4), give written notice to the person that their name has been removed from the roll.
-(2) Where the name of a person (being a name which, pursuant to section 98(1)﻿(h) or section 98(1)﻿(i), has been removed from a roll) is entered, pursuant to section 98(4), on another roll, the Electoral Commission must, in accordance with subsection (3) or subsection (4), deliver or send to that person notice in writing of the entry of that person’s name on that other roll.
+(2) If the name of a person has been removed from a roll under section 98(1)﻿(h) or (i) and, under section 98(4), entered on another roll, the Electoral Commission must, in accordance with subsection (3) or (4), give written notice to the person that their name has been entered on another roll.
-(3) Subject to subsection (4), the notice required by subsection (1) or subsection (2)— (a) shall be delivered to the person personally or sent to the person by post; and (b) shall be so delivered or sent not later than 14 days after the date on which,—
-    (i) where the notice is required by subsection (1), the person’s name is removed; or (ii) where the notice is required by subsection (2), the person’s name is entered.
-(4) Where the name of a person is removed or entered, as the case may be, in the period beginning on the day after writ day and ending on polling day, the notice required by subsection (1) or (2) must immediately be delivered to the person personally or sent to the person by post.
+(3) If the name of a person is removed or entered in the period beginning on the day after writ day and ending on polling day, the notice required by subsection (1) or (2) must be given immediately.
+(4) In any other case, a notice required by subsection (1) or (2) must be given no later than 14 days after the date on which the person’s name is removed or entered.

 ### 100 Corrupt Practices List
 (1) Where it is proved before the Electoral Commission that any person who is registered or who applies for registration as an elector of a district has, within the immediately preceding period of 3 years,—the Electoral Commission must enter the name, residence, and description of that person and particulars of the conviction or report on a list to be called the Corrupt Practices List.